-Hong Kong students gather in their thousands calling for democracy
+Hong Kong students rally for democracy after weekend violence

 The unrest began over a now-suspended extradition bill that would have allowed people in the city to be sent to China for trial in courts controlled by the Communist Party.

-The turmoil has evolved over 13 weeks to become a widespread demand for greater democracy.
+The turmoil has evolved over 13 weeks to become a widespread demand for democracy.
 China is eager to quell the unrest before the 70th anniversary of the founding of the People’s Republic of China on Oct.
 1.

 With Hong Kong facing its first recession in a decade, China has also warned of the damage the protests are causing to the economy.